berberto/vertex_model/README.md

 > Guerrero, P., et al. (2019).
 Neuronal differentiation influences progenitor arrangement in the vertebrate neuroepithelium. *Development*, **146**(23) [https://doi.org/10.1242/dev.176297](https://doi.org/10.1242/dev.176297)

+**Note**: the original code presents a bug in the T1 transitions, and this version provides a fix (see below).

 ### Requirements

 * Python 3.7.9